A. Anticipated Future Trends

 B. Relationships with Other Resources

-Resources about online searching and all aspects of programming and web design may class in QA and be collected in the Mathematics & Statistics or Engineering sections in the library..
-There may also be software or non-print formats in the Digital & Multimedia Center which also includes the Vincent Voice Library.
-The holdings in the Fine Arts Library consist primarily of reference materials; works about graphic design; U.S. printing history; practical printing, type specimen books; works about conservation and preservation; and museum studies.
-Additional significant art research holdings, such as illuminated manuscript facsimiles (http://catalog.lib.msu.edu/record=b2863635~S39a), rare books, microforms and software, are located in the Main Library (in Murray and Hong Special Collections or in the Microforms section of the Current Periodicals & Microforms, Reserves and Copy Service Unit).
+The Fine Arts Library may contain reference materials on graphic design, printing history, practical printing, type specimen books, conservation and preservation, and art museum studies.
+Additional important art research resources, such as illuminated manuscript facsimiles, rare books, microforms, and software, are available in the Main Library, specifically in the Murray and Hong Special Collections or the Microforms section of the Current Periodicals & Microforms, Reserves, and Copy Service Unit..

-The University of Michigan School of Information offers a specialization in Library & Information Services, including school library media programs; Archives & Records Management; Human Computer Interaction, and others.
-Its library collection relating to SI graduate programs is a resource of great depth and historicity.
-The UM Libraries are also very strong in areas such as paleography.
-Wayne State University School of Library and Information Science collects resources to support seven specialized programs.
-As part of the Michigan Research Libraries Triangle, MSU Libraries maintains reciprocal borrowing agreements with both the University of Michigan and Wayne State Libraries.
-Materials are also obtained via interlibrary loan from other BTAA institutions.
+The University of Michigan's School of Information offers specializations in Library & Information Services, Archives & Records Management, Human-Computer Interaction, and historical and specialized resources areas such as paleography.
+Wayne State University’s School of Library and Information Science supports specialized programs with its collection.
+As a member of the Michigan Research Libraries Triangle, MSU Libraries has reciprocal borrowing agreements with both the University of Michigan and Wayne State Libraries.
+Additionally, materials are accessible through interlibrary loans from other institutions in the Big Ten Academic Alliance (BTAA).

 C. Relationships to Resources Treated in Other Policy Statements